 When: Early summer to first week October; late winter through first week April

-How much: Late May to early June, $245; mid-June to first week October, $295 (from Jackson Hole Mountain Resort); $195 from Snow King.
-Call for winter prices.
+How much: Mid-June to first week October, $395 (from Jackson Hole Mountain Resort)

 What should I wear?
 A warm fleece and a windbreaker or shell, long pants, sneakers or other sturdy, closed toe shoes.
 And bring your camera or smartphone!